SmellySalami/test/# test.md

 Summary: Canada became more flexible cause they accepted more immigrants

 As social values changed over more than 50 years, Canada became a more flexible and open society.
 Many took advantage of expanding secondary and postsecondary educational opportunities and a growing number of women entered the professional work force.
 Most Canadians of Asian descent had in the past been denied the vote in federal and provincial elections.
-In 1948 the last of these, the Japanese Canadians, gained the right to vote.
-Aboriginal people were granted the vote in 1960.
+In 1948 the last of these, the Japanese Canadians, gained the right to vote. **Aboriginal people were granted the vote in 1960**.
 Today every citizen over the age of 18 may vote.
 Canada welcomed thousands of refugees from Communist oppression, including about 37,000 who escaped Soviet tyranny in Hungary in 1956.
 With the Communist victory in the Vietnam War in 1975, many Vietnamese fled, including over 50,000 who sought refuge in Canada.
 The idea of multiculturalism, as a result of 19th- and 20th-century immigration, gained a new impetus.
 By the 1960s, one-third of Canadians had origins that were neither British nor French, and took pride in preserving their distinct culture in the Canadian fabric.
 Today, diversity enriches Canadians’ lives, particularly in our cities.

 ## Arts and culture in Canada

 - Maybe Stephen Leacock, Louis Hémon, Sir Charles G.D.
 Roberts, Pauline Johnson, Émile Nelligan, Robertson Davies, Margaret Laurence and Mordecai Richler.
-- Musicians such as Sir Ernest MacMillan and Healey Willan won renown in Canada and abroad.
+- **Musician**s such as **Sir Ernest MacMillan and Healey Willan** won renown in Canada and abroad.
-- Writers such as Joy Kogawa, Michael Ondaatje and Rohinton Mistry have diversified Canada’s literary experience.
+- **Writers** such as **Joy Kogawa, Michael Ondaatje and Rohinton Mistry** have diversified Canada’s literary experience.
 - In the visual arts, Canada is historically perhaps best known for the **Group of Seven (1920)**, who developed a style of painting to capture the rugged wilderness landscapes.
 - Emily Carr painted the forests and Aboriginal artifacts of the West Coast.
 - Les Automatistes of Quebec were pioneers of modern abstract art in the 1950s, most notably Jean-Paul Riopelle.